smartcontractkit/chainlink-sui/mockcontracts/README.md

 ## Usage

-The tool provides multiple commands for different phases of contract management:
+The tool provides multiple commands for different phases of contract management.
+All commands use consistent flag-based argument parsing with built-in help documentation.

 ### CLI Commands